SamD770/Generative-Models-Knowledge/README.md

-This code is that used in
+This code is that used for
 [On Gradients of Deep Generative Models for Representation-Invariant Anomaly Detection](https://openreview.net/forum?id=deYF9kVmIX)

 - `generative_model.py` provides interfaces for general use of deep generative models for anomaly detection.